 It is not hyperbole to say that Western scholars regard Ramacharitmanas as the North Indian Bible.
 This is because the work is loaded with spiritual and religious thoughts.
 The father of India, Mahatma Gandhi, often regarded Tulsidas Ramayana as more spiritual than Valmiki Ramayana.

 Tulsidas wrote the work in seven Kandas, and they are called Bala Kanda, Ayodhya Kanda, Aranya Kanda, Kishkindakand, Sundar Kanda, Lanka Kanda, and Uttar Kanda.
-This is the main difference between Valmiki Ramayana and Ramacharitmanas.
-Tulsidas did not write the sixth chapter under the title Yuddh Kanda but instead titled it Lanka Kanda.
+The main difference between Valmiki Ramayana and Ramacharitmanas is that Tulsidas did not write the sixth chapter under the title Yuddh Kanda but instead titled it Lanka Kanda.

-Tulsidas is believed to have ended Ramcharitmanas’ work abruptly without going into the details of the events at Uttarakanda, as explained by Valmiki.
+Tulsidas is believed to have ended Ramcharitmanas’ work abruptly without going into the details of the events at Uttarakhand, as explained by Valmiki.

 The word Ram appears 1443 times in Ramcharitmanas.
 The word Sita appears 147, and Janaki appears 69 times in Ramcharitmanas.
 The word Baidehi appears 51 times, and Temple appears 35 times.